Contact: Noah Greenwald, (503) 484-7495

 A member of the salmon family, the arctic grayling is a beautiful fish with a prominent dorsal fin, widely distributed across Canada and Alaska.
 Historically, fluvial populations of arctic grayling existed in only two places in the lower 48 states: Michigan and the upper Missouri River of Montana.
 Populations in Michigan went extinct by the 1930s, and populations in Montana were restricted to the Big Hole River and a few lakes by the end of the 1970s.
 Studies demonstrate that Montana grayling are genetically distinct from populations in Canada and Alaska.

-The grayling was first petitioned for listing by the Biodiversity Conservation Alliance, now the Center for Biological Diversity, and George Wuerthner in 1991, leading to the species’ first designation as warranted for protection but precluded in 1994.
+The grayling was first petitioned for listing by the Biodiversity Legal Foundation, now the Center for Biological Diversity, and George Wuerthner in 1991, leading to the species’ first designation as warranted for protection but precluded in 1994.
 The grayling subsequently experienced severe declines in response to the Big Hole River nearly drying-up on an annual basis due to increased irrigation use and drought.

 Fearing the extinction of the fish, the Center and others sued for protection in 2003.
 In 2005, the Fish and Wildlife Service agreed to issue a new decision on listing, but rather than list the species, it sharply reversed course and denied it protection, arguing that extinction of the Montana population would be insignificant.
 The Center again sued and in 2010, the Fish and Wildlife Service again determined the grayling warranted protection in 2010, but again delayed protection by putting the species on the candidate list.